 Your home may be the biggest investment you'll ever make.
-If you're serious about protecting that investment, here's some important information to consider when determining how much home insurance coverage you need.
+If you're serious about protecting that investment, here's some important information to consider when determining how much home insurance coverage you want.

 Get a Homeowners Quote

 Insure Your Home for at least 100% of Estimated Replacement Cost

 First get an estimate of the replacement cost of your home, then select the coverage amount that best fits your needs.
 We recommend you purchase home insurance coverage at least equal to your home's estimated replacement cost.
 But the choice is yours.
 Determining your home's estimated replacement cost is important because it ultimately determines which policy options are available to you.
 Since it's impossible to predict today what the exact cost will be to replace your home in the future, it's important to have enough home insurance coverage to account for unforeseen circumstances.

 Know the Difference between Market Value and Replacement Cost

 Market value is the amount a buyer would pay for a home, including the land, regardless of how much it would cost to rebuild the home.
 Replacement cost is the rebuilding cost necessary to repair or replace the entire home.
 Replacement cost IS NOT:

 - The market value of the home

 - The home's purchase price or the cost of the land

 - The outstanding amount of any mortgage loan